bnb-chain/greenfield-sp-deployment/docs/k8s/README.md

 ## Setting up K8S via kustomize

 To set up a primary SP cluster, using `kustomize` we can deploy it with the following YAML.
-You can replace the `value`s in the YAML file.
+You can replace the `value`s with yours in the YAML file.

 ```
 resources:
   - https://github.com/node-real/greenfield-sp-k8s/base/cluster/large?ref=v0.2.16

 images:
 - name: ghcr.io/bnb-chain/greenfield-storage-provider
-  newTag: 0.1.3
+  newTag: 0.2.0

 configMapGenerator:
 - name: config